Director of the Gateway Program

 - Need help, but are not sure what is available or where to go for help

-Through Colorado Mountain College, you may receive vocational counseling and testing, financial aid information, and student advising regarding occupational certificates and/or associate degree programs.
+Through Colorado Mountain College, you may receive career counseling and testing, financial aid information, and student advising regarding occupational certificates and/or associate degree programs.
+The goal is to establish a career pathway through training and certificates into employment and greater economic sustainability.
 Other services include but are not limited to: scholarships, career counseling, short-term personal counseling, and/or referrals to other local helping agencies.
-We also offer the Link-to-Success program.
+We also offer the Link-to-Success program for eligible parents offering four weeks of intensive career, life and job coaching.

 What is Link-to-Success?